Wiki.js runs on virtually any system where Node.js is supported.

-Wiki.js is compatible with any of the following database systems:
+Wiki.js is also compatible with the following database systems:

 You're expected to have installed one of these database engines already (either locally, on another server or using a cloud service).
 Wiki.js requires an empty database and preferably a unique user / pass to connect to the database.

 The Node.js runtime is required.
 The following versions are supported: